webthingorg/devtools-frontend/docs/workflows.md

 Open DevTools via F12 on Windows/Linux or Cmd+Option+I on Mac.

+If you get errors along the line of `Uncaught TypeError: Cannot read property 'setInspectedTabId'` you probably specified an incorrect path.
+On Mac and Linux, the file url will usually start with __three__ slashes: `file:///Users/...`.

 Tip: You can inspect DevTools with DevTools by undocking DevTools and then opening a second instance of DevTools (F12 on Windows/Linux, Cmd+Option+I on Mac).

 ##### Running from remote URL